1958 Victorian Tourist Trophy

 The 1958 Victorian Tourist Trophy was a motor race staged at the Albert Park Circuit in Victoria, Australia on 23 November 1958.

 It was restricted to open or closed Sports Cars complying with CAMS Appendix C regulations.

 The race was contested over 32 laps of the 3.125 mile circuit, a total distance of approximately 100 miles.

+It was the feature race on the first day of a two-day race meeting organised by the Light Car Club of Australia.

 The race was won by Doug Whiteford driving a Maserati 300S.